-More than ever, we recognize this as a defining movement—not moment—in the history of our country.
 As part of our R.A.C.E. program, we reflect on shortcomings related to issues of diversity, equity, and inclusion in the legal field and our society.
 To correct these shortcomings, we will act consciously and encourage constructive conversations internally and externally about existing inequalities and achieving equity.

 This effort is consistent with our mission of providing quality legal advice and counsel to our clients while meeting our professional obligations as lawyers to the Rule of Law, the U.S. Constitution, and our great obligations owed to our fellow human beings.
 Our R.A.C.E. efforts include:

 Woods Rogers named a conference room in its Roanoke office in honor and memory of Oliver W. Hill, Sr. Our goal is to bring the story of Hill—a lion of the legal profession, a Roanoke resident, and a tireless warrior for justice—to life in this room.
 We collaborated with the Oliver White Hill Foundation to secure a portrait and biographical information that transform this room into both a meeting space and an opportunity to learn more about Mr. Hill’s legacy.

 Opportunities for Action

 All employees are encouraged to remember two important and nationally recognized days of reflection—Juneteenth and Martin Luther King, Jr., Day.
 Many of our employees participate in Martin Luther King Day events and we offer Juneteenth as a paid time-off opportunity to serve or celebrate with colleagues or family.